 His first book is Arms Race, a collection of mischievous, polemical short stories out with Text Publishing.
-His second, a Māori history of New Zealand’s Southern Alps, told through walking journeys, comes out with Text Publishing next year.
+His second, Uprising, also with Text, is a Māori history of New Zealand’s Southern Alps, told through walking journeys, released in July 2021.

-Nic’s short fiction, essays and criticism have been published widely in Australia and New Zealand, including The Monthly, Te Kāraka, Griffith Review, Southerly, Overland, The Big Issue, Wilderness, Art Monthly, Meanjin, Australian Book Review, Sydney Review of Books, The Press, the Sunday Star Times, North & South, and various anthologies including Black Marks on a White Page (Penguin Random House 2017), Tell You What: Best New Zealand Non-Fiction (AUP 2015, 2017) and Best of the Lifted Brow 2 (2017).
+Nic’s short fiction, essays and criticism have been published widely in Australia and New Zealand, including The Monthly, Te Kāraka, Griffith Review, Southerly, Overland, The Big Issue, Wilderness, Art Monthly, Meanjin, Australian Book Review, Sydney Review of Books, The Press, the Sunday Star Times, North & South, and various anthologies including Year’s Best Aotearoa New Zealand Science Fiction & Fantasy (2020), Black Marks on a White Page (Penguin Random House 2017), Tell You What: Best New Zealand Non-Fiction (AUP 2015, 2017) and Best of the Lifted Brow 2 (2017).

-Awards for Nic’s writing include the $25,000 2018 CLNZ Writers’ Award, and shortlistings for the Commonwealth Short Story Prize, Queensland Literary Awards and Readings Prize.
+Awards for Nic’s writing include the 2018 CLNZ Writers’ Award, and shortlistings for the Commonwealth Short Story Prize, Queensland Literary Awards and Readings Prize.
 Arms Race was an Australian Review of Books and Listener Book of the Year.
-He is a graduate of the Banff Mountain and Wilderness Writing Program and the University of Melbourne, was a 2017 writer-in-residence at the Seattle City of Literature, and a 2018 Pushcart Prize nominee.
+He is a graduate of the Banff Mountain and Wilderness Writing Program and holds a Masters in creative writing from the University of Melbourne.
+In 2017 he was writer-in-residence at the Seattle City of Literature, and a 2018 Pushcart Prize nominee.
 He has been a guest at festivals across Oceania, Asia and North America.

 Contact Nic by emailing him at his first name at this domain name (dislocated.org), or find him on Twitter at @NicLow1